walkingriver/scout-law/chapters/ch07-courteous.md

 ## Self Reflection

-1. **How do I handle stressful or challenging situations at work?**
+**1. How do I handle stressful or challenging situations at work?**

 - Does my level of courtesy change during those times?

-2. **What specific actions can I take to integrate more courteous behavior into my daily interactions with team members?**
+**2. What specific actions can I take to integrate more courteous behavior into my daily interactions with team members?**

 - What about with my leaders?

-3. **Are there any systems or strategies I can put in place within my team to encourage courteous behavior?**
+**3. Are there any systems or strategies I can put in place within my team to encourage courteous behavior?**

 - List some specific ideas.

-4. **Have I observed a correlation between increased levels of courtesy and other positive outcomes such as productivity, job satisfaction, or team cohesion?**
+**4. Have I observed a correlation between increased levels of courtesy and other positive outcomes such as productivity, job satisfaction, or team cohesion?**

 - If not, what can I do to improve?

-5. **How often do I acknowledge and appreciate the courteous actions of others?**
+**5. How often do I acknowledge and appreciate the courteous actions of others?**

 - How could doing so more frequently contribute to a positive work environment?